0ThePhos/Qt-wlcrosshair-rewrite/README.md

 Hope it would also help someone out, because I didn't find any lightweight overlay I would wanna use and would work for me so I came up with this, and I like it.

 Yet again - made for personal use.

+EDIT

+If you download the dependencies, you can get this working on different DEs and WMs as long as your compositor implements wlr-layer-shell, question is if you want to pull such dependencies.
+This tool would mostly work "natively" on KDE Plasma as a compositor with layer-shell support, which in my opinion is good enough.
+That said, I'm not intending to adapt it for genuine Wayland's all round Qt/GTK2-3 use.